hbish/hbish.com/posts/2015/2015-04-18-reenabling-key-repeats-in-osx-yosemite.md

 defaults write -g ApplePressAndHoldEnabled -bool false
 ```

-In case you don&#8217;t like the delay with key repeats, you can remove it by running:
+In case you don't like the delay with key repeats, you can remove it by running:

 ```bash
 defaults write NSGlobalDomain KeyRepeat -int 0